 A rise of earth potential

-A rise of earth potential is caused by electrical faults that occur at electrical substations, power plants, or high-voltage transmission lines.
-Therefore short-circuit current flows through the plant structure and equipment and into the earthing electrode.
-Since the Soil Resistivity is not zero, any current injected into the earth at the earth electrode produces a ‘Rise of Earth Potential’.
+A rise of earth potential is caused by electrical faults that occur at electrical substations.
+Power plants, or high-voltage transmission lines.
+Therefore, short-circuit current flows through the plant structure.
+And equipment and into the earthing electrode.
+Since the Soil Resistivity is not zero.
+Therefore, any current injected into the earth at the earth electrode produces a ‘Rise of Earth Potential’.
 This earth potential rise (EPR) is concerning an infinitely distant reference point.
-The resulting rise of earth potential can cause hazardous voltage, many hundreds of metres away from the actual fault location.
-Many factors determine the level of hazard, including available fault current, soil type, soil moisture, temperature, underlying rock layers, and clearing time to interrupt the fault.
+The resulting rise of earth potential can cause hazardous voltage.
+And, many hundreds of metres away from the actual fault location.
+Thus, many factors determine the level of hazard.
+Including available fault current.
+And, soil type, soil moisture, temperature, underlying rock layers.
+Also, clearing time to interrupt the fault.

 The rise of earth potential is a safety issue in the coordination of power and telecommunications services.
-A RoEP event at a site such as an electrical distribution substation may expose personnel, users or structures to hazardous voltages.
-These hazards are referred to as Step and Touch Potential risks.
+A RoEP event at a site such as an electrical distribution substation.
+May expose personnel, users or structures to hazardous voltages.
+These hazards referred to as Step and Touch Potential risks.

 Step Potential Body Current

 Touch Potential Body Current

-Touch potential defined as the difference between the maximum Rise of Earth Potential and the minimum surface potential within a 1 m radius of the earthed plant.
-There are cases where the touch potential could be nearly the full voltage across the earthed object if that object is earthed at a point remote from the place where the person is in contact with it.
-For example, a crane earthed to the system neutral and that contacted an energised line would expose any person in connection with the crane or its uninsulated load line to a touch potential nearly equal to the full fault.
+Touch potential defined as the difference between the maximum Rise of Earth Potential.
+And the minimum surface potential within a 1 m radius of the earthed plant.
+There are cases where the touch potential could be nearly the full voltage across the earthed object.
+Therefore, if that object is earthed.
+At a point remote from the place where the person is in contact with it.
+For example, a crane earthed to the system neutral.
+And that contacted an energised line would expose any person in connection with the crane.
+Or its uninsulated load line to a touch potential nearly equal to the full fault.